Arto Lindsay: Discography

-More or less comprehensive the discography integrates all work as a leader, band projects and contributions on albums of other musicians.
+More or less comprehensive, this discography integrates all recordings as a leader, band projects and contributions to albums by other musicians.
 Lindsay's own work can simply be singled out by sorting "Leading artist".
 Minor contributions may only be mentioned in the notes of an earlier album of the respective artist.
 The No New York compilation is added due to its significance.
 Later compilations of older material are listed with the recording year followed by the release date in brackets.
 Within a year the albums are sorted alphabetically by artist not by specified dates.
+(Leading artist sorts by first name.)